northloopforensics/MediaMapMaker/README.md

 An interactive map application that visualizes media files (images/videos) and location data with timeline navigation and accuracy visualization.

+A local web server allows access to image and media files in a "Media" folder.

+The output is an exe file which starts the local media web server and opens a browser window to show an HTML map.

 ## Features

 - 📍 Interactive map with clustered markers